Raoult's Law vs Henry's Law — Reducing Material Loss from NCG Emissions

 $$ C_{\text{N}_2} \approx k_H \cdot P_{\text{N}_2} $$

-These approximations are widely used for engineering calculations.
+These approximations are widely used in purge and vent loss calculations.

 $$ y_{\text{material}} = \frac{P_{\text{material}}}{P_{\text{total}}} $$